flutter/website/src/content/cookbook/architecture/result.md

 ## Error flow in Flutter applications

-Applications following the [Flutter Architecture guidelines][] are usually composed of ViewModels,
+Applications following the [Flutter architecture guidelines][] are usually composed of ViewModels,
 Repositories, and Services, among other parts.
-When a function in one of these components fails, it will have to communicate the error to the calling component.
+When a function in one of these components fails, it should communicate the error to the calling component.

-Typically, that would be done using exceptions.
+Typically, that's done with exceptions.
 For example,
 an API client Service failing to communicate with the remote server might throw an HTTP Error Exception.